wesql/wescale/doc/toturial/05-Transparent Failover.md

 Failover is a feature designed to ensure that if the original database instance becomes unavailable, it is replaced with another instance and remains highly available.
 Various factors can trigger a failover event, including issues with the database instance or scheduled maintenance procedures like database upgrades.

-Without WeSQL-Scale, a failover requires a short period of downtime.
+Without WeSQL WeScale, a failover requires a short period of downtime.
 Existing connections to the database are disconnected and need to be reopened by your application.
-WeSQL-Scale is capable of automatically detecting failovers and buffering application SQL in its memory while keeping application connections intact, thus enhancing application resilience in the event of database failures.
+WeSQL WeScale is capable of automatically detecting failovers and buffering application SQL in its memory while keeping application connections intact, thus enhancing application resilience in the event of database failures.

-The goal of this tutorial is to explain how to enable the Transparent Failover feature of WeSQL-Scale.
+The goal of this tutorial is to explain how to enable the Transparent Failover feature of WeSQL WeScale.

 # Setting via launch parameters